 OS‑HELP is a loan available to eligible students enrolled in a Commonwealth supported place who want to undertake some of their study overseas.
-OS-HELP can be used for a range of expenses such as airfares, accommodation, and other travel or study expenses.
-Students may receive one loan per six-month study period and can access a total of two OS‑HELP loans over their lifetime.
-A student's overseas study must take place within the relevant six-month study period of the OS-HELP loan.
-Your OS-HELP is added to your accumulated HECS-HELP debt.
+The OS-HELP loan amount is added to your accumulated HECS-HELP debt and can be used for a range of expenses such as airfares, accommodation, and other travel or study expenses.
+Students may receive one loan per six-month period (commencing on the first day of the overseas program and ending six months from the commencement date) and can access a total of two OS‑HELP loans over their lifetime.
+A student's overseas study must take place within the relevant six-month period of the OS-HELP loan.
+Students may receive OS-HELP for overseas study of less than six months, but cannot receive an OS-HELP loan more than once in any given six month period.

-As a UC student, you are eligible for OS‑HELP if you meet ALL of the below criteria:
+As a UC student, to be eligible for an OS‑HELP loan, you must:

-- are enrolled with UC as a Commonwealth supported student; and
+- be enrolled with UC as a Commonwealth supported student; and

 - have the overseas study count towards the course requirements for the UC course of study which you are enrolled in; and

 - meet the tax file number (TFN) requirements by providing your TFN (or a completed Certificate of application for a TFN) to UC Study Abroad; and

 - not have received an OS-HELP loan on more than one other occasion; and